Bhimgouda/test/challenge-3.md

 There are **4 types of variables** in coco-lang:

-1. persistent-state,
+1. persistent-state
 2. ephemeral-state
-3. local,
+3. local
-4. global variables.
+4. global variables

 Let's start with the persistent-state variables.